blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 # Unresolved questions

 [unresolved-questions]: #unresolved-questions

+- Given we made the assumption that we are able to project/select fields of a supertype from a subtype instance, we haven't specified how this is possible.
+It is an open quesiton how we actually pick out the exact fields of a subtype to provide a valid supertype instance.

+---

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?
 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?